Ivan Choma: Biography

 He was born in Khyriv (present day – in Lviv Oblast, Ukraine) to the Ukrainian Greek-Catholic family of Osyp, a railway worker, and Kateryna Choma in 1923.
-After graduation from the male gymnasia in Sambir and Przemyśl, he joined the theological seminary in Przemyśl, but was forced to interrupt his studies because the Second World War and subsequently continued in the theological seminary in Prešov (present day Slovakia).
+After graduation from the male gymnasia in Sambir and Przemyśl, he joined the theological seminary in Przemyśl, but was forced to interrupt his studies because the Second World War.
+After the war, he continued in the theological seminary in Prešov (present day Slovakia).
 In 1946, he emigrated to Italy and graduated from Pontifical Urbaniana University.
 He was ordained as a priest on 29 June 1949 by Bishop Ivan Buchko for the Eparchy of Przemyśl, Sambir and Sanok.
 He completed his theological studies with Doctor of Theology degree in 1951.

 Choma worked as a second personal assistant for Archbishop Buchko and, from 1963, as the secretary of Cardinal Josyf Slipyj.
 He was an editor-in-chief of the principal Ukrainian scientific-theological magazine, Bohosloviye (1960–1997).

 He was consecrated to the episcopate on 2 April 1977 in the Castel Gandolfo chapel by Major Archbishop Slipyj without papal permission (apostolic mandate) in an act which caused many irritations in the Roman Curia, He was recognised as a bishop by the Holy See and appointed as the Titular Bishop of Patara on 22 February 1996.

 He died in Rome on 3 February 2006.